zafarrafii/Zaf-Matlab/README.md

 # Z

-This repository includes a Matlab class, a Python module, and a Jupyter notebook which implement/illustrate several methods/functions for audio signal processing.
+This repository includes a Matlab class, a Python module, a Jupyter notebook, and a Julia module which implement/illustrate several methods/functions for audio signal processing.

 - [z Matlab class](#z-matlab-class)
 - [z Python module](#z-python-module)